dynamics_kinematics.f90 Source File

 procedure(vecfcn), intent(in), pointer :: mdl

 !!
-A routine used to compute the error in the kinematics
+A routine used to compute the forward kinematics for the linkage

 real(real64), intent(in), dimension(:) :: qo